OfficeDev/office-js-docs-pr/docs/includes/file-get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

 - On a shared network folder or on a web server, you need the following files:

-    - An HTML file (GetDoc_App.html) that contains the user interface plus links to the JavaScript files (including office.js and host-specific .js files) and Cascading Style Sheet (CSS) files.
+    - An HTML file (GetDoc_App.html) that contains the user interface plus links to the JavaScript files (including office.js and application-specific .js files) and Cascading Style Sheet (CSS) files.

     - A JavaScript file (GetDoc_App.js) to contain the programming logic of the add-in.